Frequently Asked Questions

 -

-How to i get a message out about something i feel the community be interested in
+How do I get a message out about something I feel the community be interested in?

 Initially contact the appropriate HAUC chairs or committee members about any messages you want to send out.